Peterhague/CI-_MS2_Minesweeper/README.md

 <img src="docs/images/all_Titles.png" alt="all page titles">

 <h4>User stories covered by this feature:</h4>
-<p>User story 12: as a site owner, I want players to understand what kind of games my website offers and to encourage them to try them.</p>
+<p>User story 15: as a site owner, I want players to understand what kind of games my website offers and to encourage them to try them.</p>
-<p>User story 14: as a site owner, I want players to feel at home on the website and to be happy spending time there.</p>
+<p>User story 17: as a site owner, I want players to feel at home on the website and to be happy spending time there.</p>
-<p>User story 15: as a site owner, I want the website to be attractive to younger users and keen gamers in particular.</p>
+<p>User story 18: as a site owner, I want the website to be attractive to younger users and keen gamers in particular.</p>
+<p>User story 22, as a site owner, I want the games to be responsive to every kind of device.</p>

 <h4>Feature 2: Navigation Bar for Desktop and Mobile</h4>